subarbanape/expression-engine/README.md

           - IExpressionParser further parses the instructions/conditions and helps decide to evaluate the overall instruction.
           - ex: "MACRO(GetTaskStatus, {TaskName}, {RequestId}) is Cancelled or Removed".
 The expression parser has several implementations which will help the overall instruction to evaluate to True/False.
           - Implementations of IExpressionParser
-              - AuxiliaryVerbParser: Gets the values present in-between 'or'. ex: alfredo or parmesan or mozzarella, returns: [alfredo, parmesan, mozzarella]
+              - AuxiliaryVerbParser: to decide if the expression wants to have the value 'is' or 'is not'.
-              - TasksMacroParamsExpressionParser
+              - TasksMacroParamsExpressionParser: helper implementation to MacroExpressionParser
-              - MacroParamsExpressionParser
+              - MacroParamsExpressionParser: helper implementation to MacroExpressionParser
-              - MacroExpressionParser
+              - MacroExpressionParser: returns Macro obect from the passed string. internally calls MacroParamsExpressionParser to get macro params. also calls TasksMacroParamsExpressionParser to extract task names in macro expresion.
-              - ValuesToCompareExpressionParser:
+              - ValuesToCompareExpressionParser: Gets the values present in-between 'or'. ex: alfredo or parmesan or mozzarella, returns: [alfredo, parmesan, mozzarella]